ChrisDonovan307/ds1_nhanes/README.md

 - `notebooks/` should have `.ipynb` files and contain the main workflow for the project.
 - `ds1_nhanes/` is the package directory which will contain modules with functions to use throughout the project.
 They will be imported and called from notebooks.
 - The `outputs/` folder should contain graphs and tables ready to throw into Overleaf.
+- The `graveyard/` folder is a place to store trash that might turn out to be treasure one day.
+- The `.git/` folder is used to manage version control.
+There is no need to edit it directly or interact with it much at all.
+Git is managed from the command line.

 Loose Files